fj317/PoP2Coursework2/README.md

 `insertBefore(String before, Node newobj, Node[] linkedList)` - same as above except `before` is the datavalue to place the `newobj` before in the list.
 `removeAfter(Stirng after, Node[] linkedList)` - where `after` is the datavalue which is 1 node before the node to remove and `linkedList` is the linked list itself.
 `removeBefore(Stirng before, Node[] linkedList)` - where `before` is the datavalue which is 1 node after the node to remove. `linkedList` is the list itself again.
-Built in methods used: toCharArray
+Built in methods used: toCharArray, equals
 Own implementation methods: getChar, length

 ### Q5